Southend-on-Sea: Current MPs

-At the 2024 United Kingdom general election, Bayo Alaba of Labour won 38.8% of the vote to win the seat of Southend East and Rochford on a 57% turnout.
+At the 2024 general election, Bayo Alaba of the Labour Party won 38.8% of the vote to win the seat of Southend East and Rochford on a 57% turnout.
 The MP for Southend West and Leigh is David Burton-Sampson of Labour, who won 35.6% of the vote on a turnover of 63%.
-This was the first time since the initial seat in parliament was created in 1918, that Labour have been elected, as the city had previously been held by the Conservatives.
+This was the first time since the initial seat in parliament was created in 1918 that Labour have been elected, as the city had previously been held by the Conservatives.

 Former MPs

 From the creation of the first parliamentary seat for Southend in 1918, there has been a history of long serving MPs.
-Rupert Guinness of the Guinness family was Southend's first MP, and only stepped down when he was given a peerage.
+Rupert Guinness, of the Guinness family, was Southend's first MP and only stepped down when he was given a peerage.
 His wife, Gwendolen Guinness replaced him in 1927, until she retired and her son-in-law Henry Channon replaced her in 1935, serving until his death in 1958.
 Because of the Guinness connection, the seat became known in the media as "Guinness-on-Sea".

 In 1950, the seat was split into Southend East and Southend West due to the growth of the town.
 Sir Stephen McAdden served as the MP for Southend East from 1950 until his death in 1979.
-His replacement Sir Teddy Taylor served Southend East, then its replacement seat Rochford and Southend East from 1980 until he retired in 2005.
-James Duddridge served as Sir Teddy's replacement from 2005 until stepping down at the 2024 election.
+His replacement, Sir Teddy Taylor, served Southend East and then its replacement seat, Southend East and Rochford, from 1980 until he retired in 2005.
+James Duddridge served as Sir Teddy's replacement from 2005, until stepping down at the 2024 election.

 Paul Channon, son of Henry replaced his father as the MP for Southend West from 1959 until he stepped down in 1997.
 He was replaced by Sir David Amess, who served from 1997 until his murder in 2021.
 Anna Firth of the Conservatives had replaced Amess at the by-election in January 2022 with 86% of the vote but lost her seat at the 2024 election.